Real Estate License MS Classes

 It picks up the following Monday with the final being on Thursday.

 Complete the application (including pictures).

 Attach your Salesperson’s License Course Completion Certificate to the application with a check for $120.

-Send the completed application, certificate and check to the Mississippi Real Estate Commission.
+Send the completed application, certificate, and check to the Mississippi Real Estate Commission.

-You will be sent a letter with a phone number and website where you can schedule your exam.
+You will be sent a letter with a phone number and a website where you can schedule your exam.